 Territories are areas within Australia's borders that are not claimed by one of the six states.
 Territories can be administered by the Australian Government, or they can be granted a right of self-government.

-State and territory government provides more information on the six state governments, the State-Commonwealth relationship, and the government of Australia's territories.
+State and territory government provides more information on the six state governments, the federal-state relationship, and the government of Australia's territories.

 Constitutional responsibility for local government lies with the state and territory governments.
 Consequently, the roles and responsibilities of local government differ from state to state.
 Local governments are also known as local councils.